 In January, we had many new students who joined our BUTOKUDEN Dojo.
 Sometimes, I teach the beginners the basics.
 For an adult, it is very important that they enjoy Kendo.
 Even though they are just starting up, we have to give a variety of practice menu, in order to keep them interested and to make the practice more challenging.

 Please take a moment to remember.

-When you started Kendo, what was the most memorable moment?
+When you started Kendo, what was the most casino memorable moment?
 What was your motivation for Kendo.
 How about now, in the present?

 When I started Kendo in high school, my motivation was always tournament.
 When I re-started Kendo two years ago, the motivation to keep practicing hard was to obtain the Third Dan.
 After moving to the USA, Kendo became a good opportunity to meet and talk with different people.
 For each person, their motivations is probably different.
 I feel that any type of motivation is OK as long as we keep practicing hard.